Mammoth Yosemite Airport: Facilities

 In 2010 the airport had 8,285 aircraft operations, average 22 per day: 68% general aviation, 20% air taxi, 12% airline, and <1% military.
 Three aircraft were then based at this airport, all single-engine.

-Mammoth Yosemite Airport has a terminal development master plan that will expand operations, and will be able to accommodate bigger aircraft.
-The new terminal facilities will include a new terminal building itself, airline parking apron, a deicing apron, access roads, automobile parking facilities, maintenance facilities, and airport offices.
+Mammoth Yosemite Airport has a terminal development master plan that will expand operations and will be able to accommodate bigger aircraft.
+The new terminal facilities will include a new terminal building itself, an airline parking apron, a deicing apron, access roads, automobile parking facilities, maintenance facilities, and airport offices.